myaomeow/myaomeow.github.io/_pages/advising.md

   caption: "Photo Credit: [**Perelman**](https://structuretone.com/projects/penn-medicine-perelman-center-for-advanced-medicine/)"
 excerpt: "Getting into medical school is now harder than ever.
 I want to help you navigate this process and get you into your dream medical school."
 intro:
   - excerpt: <p style="font-size:14pt">My name is <b>Michael Yao</b> and I applied to medical school during the 2020-2021 application cycle.
 I graduated from Caltech in 2021 with a BS in Applied Physics, and I maintained a 4.0 GPA and scored a 520 on the MCAT in 2019 (129/129/132/130).
-I hope to use my expertise to help you become a physician.</p>
+I hope to use my expertise to help you on your path to become a physician.</p>
 feature_row:
   - image_path: /assets/images/unsplash-gallery-image-1-th.png
     alt: "preparing-to-apply"